mangomangular2-oss/Digital-Prism-based-Refractometer-26ACS01/cad/README.md

 3D-printable parts for the optical head, rotating stage and housing.

-Printed in black PLA — the colour matters, as it suppresses stray internal reflections that otherwise produce false readings.
+Printed in black PLA.
+The colour matters, as it suppresses stray internal reflections that otherwise produce false readings.

 ## TODO before publishing